Article

 EU Taxonomy

-The EU Taxonomy is a classification system created to provide a streamlined and common language for European sustainable finance regulations.
-A detailed piece of legislation, defines both what is - and, crucially, what isn’t - sustainable.
-Created by the EU to foster transparency around ESG reporting and claims, it helps companies and investors make sound business and investment decisions based on objective truths rather than marketing ploys.
+The EU Taxonomy is a classification system designed to provide a streamlined, common language for European sustainable finance regulations.
+A detailed piece of legislation defines both what is – and, crucially, what isn’t – sustainable.

 Six core environmental objectives make up the EU Taxonomy: